Dejan Ristić (historian): Administrator

-Ristić began working in Serbia's ministry of labour in November 2003, where he was responsible for the protection of war memorials, places of suffering, and the culture of remembrance.
-He was appointed as acting director of the National Library of Serbia in January 2012 and served in this role until September 2013.
+Ristić began working in Serbia's ministry of labour in November 2003, where he was responsible for the protection of war memorials and places of suffering, and the culture of remembrance.
+He was appointed as acting director of the National Library of Serbia in January 2012 and served in this capacity until September 2013.

-Rumours circulated in 2013 that Ristić would be appointed as Serbia's Minister of Culture, though ultimately Ivan Tasovac received the role instead.
-Ristić served as a state secretary in the ministry from 2013 to 2014.
+Rumours circulated in 2013 that Ristić would be appointed as Serbia's minister of culture, although Ivan Tasovac ultimately received the role instead.
+Ristić instead served as a state secretary in the ministry from 2013 to 2014.
 He opened an exhibition on the Non-Aligned Movement at Belgrade's Museum of Yugoslavia in June 2014, describing the movement's ideals as "still important and justified."

-He applied for the position of director of the National Library in 2019 but was not included on the shortlist of candidates on the technical grounds that he "did not prove that he has at least ten years of work experience in culture, of which at least four years in leadership positions in a cultural institution."
+He applied for the position of director of the National Library in 2019 but was not included on the shortlist of candidates on the technical grounds that he "did not prove that he has at least ten years of work experience in culture, of which at least four years are in leadership positions in a cultural institution."
 He submitted an objection to this decision.

 In 2021, Ristić served on a committee that organized a cultural and artistic program for Victory Day, commemorating the defeat of Nazi Germany in World War II.
 The program included verses from two songs commonly associated with Dimitrije Ljotić's fascist movement in Serbia.
-Ristić defended this decision on the grounds that their author had no connection to Ljotić's movement and that the works deserved to be reclaimed from historical misuse.
-Others criticized their inclusion.
+Ristić defended this decision, arguing that the author of the songs had no connection to Ljotić's movement and that the works deserved to be reclaimed from historical misuse.
+Others questioned Ristić's use of historical evidence and criticized the inclusion of the songs.

 The Serbian government appointed Ristić as director of Belgrade's Genocide Victims' Museum on 12 May 2021.
 In August of the same year, he sent a public letter to the Jerusalem Post newspaper protesting a recent article by David Goldman, whom Ristić accused of minimizing the number of Serb victims at the Independent State of Croatia's Jasenovac concentration camp during World War II.